 “I don’t think we will, sir,” said Daisuke.
 “We should not have followed Akayama.
 We know what happened: she came here to die.”

 “You’ll make it.
 I promise.”
-The tentacles lapped at their hips.
-Both the Zephyrs and the tentacles raced at percentages of the speed of light.
+Tentacles lapped at their hips.
+The Zephyrs and the tentacles raced at percentages of the speed of light.
 “Princess?”